AplaProject/apla-docs-en/source/index.rst

 About this documentation
 ------------------------

-This documentation contains the description of |project_name|, a public blockchain platform for building digital ecosystems.
+This documentation contains the description of |platform|, a public blockchain platform for building digital ecosystems.

 This documentation includes the up-to-date descriptions of the platform's function and is constantly updated whenever changes are made or new functions are added.